Naif-Ganadily/MLOps_with_VertexAI_on_Google_Cloud_Platform/README.md

 **3. Data Source - Vertex AI for ML Operations [notebook 01]**
 - A walkthrough of creating the data source for this project using BigQuery.
 We will import, review, and prepare the data for use in machine learning workflows.
 This video follows the notebook [01 - BigQuery - Table Data Source] in the repository.

-**4. End-To-End: No Code - AutoML in Vertex AI for ML Operations [notebook 02a]**
-- An end-to-end workflow completely within the Vertex AI interface in the Google Cloud Console.
-We will use AutoML to train a machine learning model.
-A walkthrough of all the steps from connecting to data sources, training a model, evaluating the final model, deploying to an online endpoint and requesting predictions from multiple clients.
-A few deep dives along the way!
-This video follows the notebook 02a - Vertex AI - AutoML in GCP Console (no code).